L'amore (film): Release

-US censorship lawsuit
+U.S. censorship lawsuit

-For the 1950 New York premiere, The Miracle was removed from L'amore and placed in a three-part anthology film called The Ways of Love with two other short films, Jean Renoir's A Day in the Country (1936) and Marcel Pagnol's Jofroi (1933).
+For the 1950 New York premiere, The Miracle was removed from L'amore and placed in a three-part anthology film titled The Ways of Love with two other short films, Jean Renoir's A Day in the Country (1936) and Marcel Pagnol's Jofroi (1933).
 While Rossellini's film had passed Italian censors without complaints, its New York screening was condemned by the National Legion of Decency and Catholic authorities for blasphemy.
 As a result, the city authorities revoked the license for the film's screening.
-Distributor Joseph Burstyn appealed the revocation in a lawsuit "Joseph Burstyn, Inc. v.
-Wilson", which was finally heard at the U.S. Supreme Court.
-In its May 1952 decision, the Court upheld Burstyn's appeal, declaring that the film was a form of artistic expression protected by the freedom of speech guarantee in the First Amendment to the United States Constitution.
+Distributor Joseph Burstyn appealed the revocation to the New York Supreme Court, which ruled in favor of the state in October 1951.
+Burstyn then appealed to the Supreme Court of the United States.
+In its May 1952 decision in the case of Joseph Burstyn, Inc. v.
+Wilson, the Supreme Court upheld Burstyn's appeal, declaring that the film was a form of artistic expression protected by the guarantee to freedom of speech in the First Amendment to the United States Constitution.